Xray-App/xray-cloud-mig/README.md

 - Issue Types that are handled by Xray need to be properly in Sync as when importing project Xray might not recognize On Premise issue Types ( Test , Test Plan, Test Set ) as Xray Issue Types.
 - Enable "Create Inline Test Environments" in Project Test Environments if you are importing and want to have Test Environments migrated.
 - Disable "Fail all steps" configuration item.
+- If you are running a version of Xray above 4.0.0 be sure to set GLOBAL_XrayVersionIsObove4 to "Yes".This is important as it 4.0.0 contains breaking changes.